Ok so business is good.

 Here are a few things that I have done that have already made a HUGE difference:

-First, I only took work calls Monday-Friday 9-5.
+First, I am only taking work calls Monday-Friday 9-5.
 Happpppppppppppppppy dance.
-We have to be able to shut it off, my fellow self-employed friends.
+We have to be able to shut it off my fellow self-employed friends.
 The first weekend it was hard.
 This weekend it was FREEDOM.

-Second, we no longer travelled over 30 minutes from my home to paint.
-It just didn’t make sense anymore.
-And so I found great faux finisher in Kansas City to refer work to on the south side of town.
-I said no to 6 jobs in the first 2 weeks.
+Second, we are no longer traveling over 30 minutes from my home to paint.
+It just doesn’t make sense anymore.
+And so I am looking for a great faux finisher in Kansas City to refer work to on the south side of town.
+Let me know if you know of someone.
+I have said no to 6 jobs in the last 2 weeks.
 The first one hurt.
-The other 5 were FREEDOM.
+The other 5 were freedom.

-Third, we installed a work line in our home that will help with boundary #1.
+Third, we are installing a work line in our home that will help with boundary #1.
 It can go straight to voicemail after hours.
 No more client calls on our house phone.
 Hallelujah.

-Fourth, I scheduled exercise right into my work schedule just like a consultation.
+Fourth, I am scheduling exercise right into my work schedule just like a consultation.

 Fifth, I hired a personal assistant who has been a Godsend.
 She is seeing to it that I stick to items 1-4.
 She has taken over my paperwork and errands and studio work and has worked over 20 hours each week for the last month.
 Did you read that right?
 She has saved me from 80+ hours of work in the last month.
 WHY DID I NOT HIRE SOMEONE YEARS AGO?????